alessio-git21/Global-warming-and-CO2-emission-a-study-about-correlation-and-causation/README.md

 In this section the results about the correlation and causation test are shown.

 ### Spearman rank order correlation test

+CO2 EMISSION AND TEMPERATURE ANOMALIES CORRELATION:
 * Spearman correlation degree: 0.87
 * p value: 5.866665028465032e-44

+SOLAR ACTIVITY AND TEMPERATURE ANOMALIES CORRELATION
+* Spearman correlation degree: 0.13
+* p value: 0.12

 ### Mutual information
+The mutual information between the CO2 emission and the temperature anomalies results to be significative:
 * Mutual info value: 1.1
 * Significance level: 1%